 Your specialist should tell you what will happen to your sample.
-It’s routinely stored in case it’s needed in the future.
+It will be routinely stored in case it’s needed at a later date.
 Improvements in technology may mean that further tests can be done in the future.

 - what happens when you have a genetic test

 - what the results might mean for you and your family

 - how having FH or another condition may affect you

 - how having FH or another condition might affect any children you have, now or in the future.

 You can speak to your health professional about any practical concerns you have too.
 For example, whether the results could affect life or travel insurance, job applications and mortgage applications, and what you can do about this.

 You don’t have to have a genetic test if you don’t want to, it’s a very personal choice.

 Before you decide if it’s right for you, talk to your health professional or genetics counsellor about what’s involved and any worries you might have.
 They can help you weigh up the pros and cons and what the results could mean for you and your family.